StackStorm/st2docs/docs/source/development/testing.rst

 Integration tests
 -----------------

-Integration tests exercise small pieces of code which require some StackStorm services such as a database and message bus to run.
+Integration tests exercise small pieces of code which require some |st2|
+services such as a database and message bus to run.
 Usually the have side affects (e.g. changing the state in the db, etc.).